veltzer/teaching-slides/marp/courses/linux-kernel/00_writing_netfilter_modules.md

 2. Per-CPU Variables
    - Utilize `per_cpu` variables for better performance in concurrent scenarios

-3. Reentrant Code
+3. Execution Context

-   - Ensure your hook functions are reentrant (can be interrupted and resumed safely)
+Understand the context in which your hook functions run (softirq context) Use appropriate synchronization primitives based on the execution context

 ---